Undercounting of COVID-19 pandemic deaths by country: China

 On 17 April 2020, China increased its official figures of deaths from COVID-19 by 50% to correct for undercounting as a result of "undetected deaths at home, late and incomplete reporting".
 The results of serological survey by the Chinese Center for Disease Control and Prevention released on 28 December 2020 shows that COVID-19 cases in Wuhan may have been undercounted to the ratio of 1 to 10.

 Egypt

 On average, COVID-19 deaths made up under 10% of the excess deaths between May and August 2020.
 The estimates of undercounting in Egypt by Institute for Health Metrics and Evaluation (IHME) was in the ratio of 1 to 12.
-Between the start of the pandemic and May 2021, Egypt registered nearly 200,000 excess deaths, compared ton only 15,000 confirmed COVID deaths, one of the greatest underestimates in the world.
+Between the start of the pandemic and May 2021, Egypt registered nearly 200,000 excess deaths, compared to only 15,000 confirmed COVID deaths, one of the greatest underestimates in the world.

 India

 In April and May 2021, a number of India newspapers reported on the discrepancies between the number of cremations at various locations and the official counts for COVID-19 deaths at the same locations, leading to conclusions of undercounting.
 The Telegraph accessed an order in a rota circulated in a hospital in West Bengal related to COVID-19 deaths which said "In case of Covid positive - No mention of Covid in death certificate."
 Such cover-ups also contribute to undercounts in the national figures.
 Not mentioning COVID-19 as the cause of death on the death certificate has caused a number of orphans whose parents died of COVID-19 to become ineligible for orphan specific government schemes.